yzliu01/coding_session/Bayesian_inplementation_Stairway_Plot.md

 so we can regularize, compare models, and quantify uncertainty properly.

 **Testing different Bayesian models allows us to ask:**\
-_“What kind of prior belief about demographic change best explains the SFS, without overfitting or losing resolution?”_
+_What kind of prior belief about demographic change best explains the SFS, without overfitting or losing resolution?_
+_How much prior biological knowledge (e.g., smoothness, bottleneck rarity) should influence the model?_
+_Which demographic trajectory is most probable given the data and prior beliefs?_

 **Model regularization and flexibility**\
 Compare prior models for the population-size trajectory Ne(t): e.g.,\
 _1). i.i.d. prior: population sizes vary freely (too flexible, risk of overfitting)_\
 _2).
-Gaussian Markov random field (GMRF): enforces smoothness across time_\
+Gaussian Markov random field (GMRF): enforces smoothness across time (constant or gradual change)_\
 _3).
 Horseshoe (HSMRF) prior: allows most changes to be smooth but a few sharp (abrupt bottlenecks)_

 **Testing these tells you which regularization yields biologically realistic, data-supported histories.** \
 The Bayesian Credible intervals shows where 95% of posterior probability lies. \